VCDN-2024/prog6212-poe-part-2-ST10275486/README.md

 - **IDE**: Visual Studio 2019 or later
 - **.NET Core**: Version 4.7.2 or later

-## Design and User Interface
+## Design and User Interface (Erikaheidi, 2022)

-### Color Scheme
+### Colour Scheme
-CMCS uses a sleek and modern color palette designed to enhance both usability and aesthetic appeal.
-The colors are selected to create a vibrant yet professional atmosphere:

-- **Green**: Represents key actions and success states, used for elements like buttons and confirmations.
-- **Teal**: A complementary color for secondary actions and accents.
-- **White**: A neutral backdrop that ensures clarity and content legibility.
-- **Black**: Adds sophistication and contrast, helping to highlight key areas.
+- **Green**: Used for the layout for the views of the website
+- **Teal**: Used for the layout for the views of the website
+- **White**: Used for the layout for the views of the website
+- **Black**: Used for the layout for the views of the website
-- **Orange**: Draws attention to important actions like submissions or warnings.
+- **Orange**: Draws attention to important actions like submissions

-## User Roles
+## User Roles (Erikaheidi, 2022)

 ### Lecturers
 - Submit claims, attach documents, and track the status of submissions.

 ### Admins (Programme Coordinators & Academic Managers)
-- **Programme Coordinators**: Verify and approve submitted claims before sending them to managers for final approval.
+- **Program Coordinators and Academic Managers**: Verify and approve submitted claims before final approval.
-- **Academic Managers**: Provide the final decision on claim approvals, ensuring all data meets institutional standards.

-## Conclusion
+## Conclusion (Erikaheidi, 2022)
-Africlaim offers a transparent, and efficient approach to managing monthly claims for lecturers.
-By automating claim submissions and approvals, it reduces administrative burden and provides an intuitive interface for all users.
+Africlaim provides a transparent and efficient approach to managing monthly claims for lecturers.
+By automating claim submissions and approvals, it reduces administrative liability and provides a straightforward interface for all users.

 ## Bibliography
 Bootstrap (n.d.).
 Bootstrap Themes Built & Curated by the Bootstrap Team. [online] Bootstrap Themes.
 Available at: https://themes.getbootstrap.com/.